supervisely/developer-portal/app-development/neural-network-integration/inference/object-tracking.md

 The integration script is simple:

 1. Initialize model.
-2. Runs inference on a demo images.
+2. Run inference on demo images.
-3. Predictions adds and new frames saves in chronological order.
+3. Collect predictions and save them in chronological order.

 [//]: # "The entire integration Python script takes only 👍 **90 lines** of code (including comments) and can be found in [GitHub repository](https://github.com/supervisely-ecosystem/integrate-inst-seg-model) for this tutorial."